Transitioning from Grade 9 to Grade 10

 Students who are interested in attending CBe-learn for grades 10-12 must first register with their designated high school.
 At the time of registration they can advise their Student Services Department that they would like to apply to transfer to CBe-learn.
 It is important to note that students attending CBe-learn Junior High need to follow this process, also.
 Students in our Junior High program are not automatically enrolled in our Senior High School program.

 Students who have been accepted for Transfer to CBe-learn for High School will be notified and provided details on how to register for classes.
 CBe-learn registers students in courses on a semester-by-semester basis rather than doing a full year timetable.
 Registrations are coordinated by our Student Services team.

 Students must decide on their high school by March 15.
 To be considered for a seat in the fall, families must get a transfer form from their designated high school and take it to their desired high school by March 15.

 The CBE has a High School page for parents and students.
 It outlines the programs and courses involved in planning your child’s high school program, and will help you to provide assistance and advice to your child.
-You are also invited to attend the CBe-learn information session, hosted in January.

 First semester report cards include teacher recommendations for enrolment in each subject area.
 If you have any questions or concerns about teacher recommendations for a specific subject area, it is best to direct these to the corresponding teacher.